ClaudioESSilva/claudioessilva.github.io/content/post/2020-05-20-refresh-databases-that-belongs-to-availability-group-using-dbatools.md

 - syndicated
 title: Refresh databases that belongs to Availability Group using dbatools
 ---
-Few days ago I was surfing on Twitter when <a href="https://twitter.com/psdbatools">dbatools</a> asked about how it's PowerShell module changed the way people work.
+Few days ago I was surfing on Twitter when [dbatools](https://twitter.com/psdbatools) asked about how it's PowerShell module changed the way people work.

 https://twitter.com/psdbatools/status/1261563168113012736